 Co-founder & Former CEO of YEI, Student at Stanford University

-Henry Weng is an incoming freshman at Stanford University studying Economics and Computer Science.
+Henry Weng is an student at Stanford University studying Economics and Computer Science.
 He currently serves as Youth Economics Initiative’s chairman.
-As a high school student, Henry co-founded YEI, serving as its CFO from 2018 to 2020 and its CEO from 2020 to 2021.
-Henry also founded YEI's first-ever club, the Saratoga High School Economics Club; was ranked 4th nationally in FBLA economics; and worked as a Bank of America Student Leader.
+Henry co-founded YEI, serving as its CFO from 2018 to 2020 and its CEO from 2020 to 2021.
+Henry also founded YEI's first-ever club, the Saratoga High School Economics Club; was ranked 4th nationally in economics; and worked as a Bank of America Student Leader.

 Dean Emeritus at Columbia Business School, Fmr.
 Chair of the Council of Economic Advisors